Car insurance after lapsed coverage

 Which states have a penalty for a lapse?

-Different states have different laws around auto insurance, but many have penalties in place for allowing your coverage to lapse.
-In most cases, these penalties start small for the first offense and then continue to increase for each subsequent offense.
-While most penalties start with monetary fees, the act of driving without insurance can result in jail time, and many states may suspend your license each time your insurance lapses.
+Different states have different laws around auto insurance, but many have penalties for allowing your coverage to lapse.
+In most cases, these penalties start small for the first offense and then increase for each subsequent offense.
+While most penalties start with monetary fees, driving without insurance can result in severe penalties, such as license suspensions or jail time.

 |Alabama||Up to $500 for first offense and up to $1,000 for future offenses|